Driving progress since 1961

 From the moment two young entrepreneurial New Zealand engineers sat down in 1961 with a vision to do things better than the company they worked for, McConnell Dowell was born.
 Since then, innovation and creative construction have remained at the heart of everything we do.

-For more than 50 years now, this progressive mindset has taken the Company on a journey of growth and innovation with no shortage of milestones along the way.
+For more 60 years now, this progressive mindset has taken the Company on a journey of growth and innovation with no shortage of milestones along the way.
 Taking on ambitious projects in the sixties and seventies, and delivering them successfully quickly set the Company on a path to international expansion.

 The eighties and nineties saw McConnell Dowell reinforce its position as a serious international contractor by delivering some of the most complex and demanding projects throughout Australia and Asia.